crate/tsperf/tsperf/write/README.md

 Tests show that about 600 values per second can be inserted by a single data generator instance.
 So the data schema has to be adjusted accordingly to not be slower than the settings require.

-For example, having 600 sensors with each 2 metrics, and each should write a single value each second, would require 1200 values/s of insert speed.
+For example, having 600 sensors with each 2 fields, and each should write a single value each second, would require 1200 values/s of insert speed.
 For satisfying this scenario, at least 2 data generator instance would be needed.

 #### Microsoft SQL Server